 Sell British Gold Sovereign to the #1 Buyer in Las Vegas and Henderson, NV

-The sovereign’s obverse side is always a portrait of the current monarch, meaning the present design is a right-facing portrait of Queen Elizabeth II.
-A younger Queen Elizabeth II appears in the earlier version of the sovereign.
+The Sovereign’s obverse side is always a portrait of the current monarch, meaning the present design is a right-facing portrait of Queen Elizabeth II.
+A younger Queen Elizabeth II appears in the earlier version of the Sovereign.
 The words “ELIZABETH II,” “DEI GRA,” “REGINA,” “FID,” “DEF” are present on the coin’s obverse side.

-Gold Sovereign Value
+Value of Gold Sovereign

-Characteristics of British Gold Sovereign
+Characteristics of Gold Sovereign

 The British Gold Sovereign comes in various sizes.
-One is the Double Sovereign, which weighs 15.98 grams and has a diameter of 28.4 mm and contains 14.63 grams of fine gold.
+One is the Double Sovereign, which weighs 15.98 grams and has a diameter of 28.4 mm, and contains 14.63 grams of fine gold.
 Another is the Full Sovereign, which weighs 7.9 grams, has a 22.05 mm diameter, and contains 7.32 grams of fine gold.

-Where to Sell Gold Sovereign Coins
+Where to Sell Gold Sovereign

-Nevada Coin Mart offers the best deals and prices for the best value of your British Gold Sovereigns.
+Nevada Coin Mart offers the best deals and prices for the best value Gold Sovereigns.
+We are the number one Gold Sovereign buyer in Las Vegas and Henderson.
 For over 25 years now, we have maintained a good reputation when it comes to buying precious items from the public.
 So far, we have catered to millions of people and helped them earn money by selling their bullion and other items.
-We pay the most cash for gold bullion items and provide the most impressive customer service among all buying-establishments and other pawnshops in Las Vegas, NV.
+We pay the most cash for Gold Sovereigns and provide the most impressive customer service among all buying-establishments and other pawnshops in Las Vegas.

-Nevada Coin Mart is the #1 gold coin buyer in Las Vegas and Henderson.
+As the most favored buyer in the area, Nevada Coin Mart is the best place to sell Gold Sovereign coins.
 Licensed by Clark County, we are authorized to legally buy jewelry from the general public.
 We can give you a free quote or in-store evaluation for your silver coin item in person using a state-of-the-art x-ray spectrometer.